schristakis/Pluto-SDR/Softwares & Frameworks/SDR Angel/README.md

 Run it and follow the instructions on the wizard.

-Once the installation is completed, find your SDR device and you are ready to use the interface.
+Once the installation is complete, find your SDR device and you are ready to use the interface.